 If you are one of the unfortunate few who are subject to an IRS audit, don't panic.
 Siegel said that you should be honest with your auditor; provide all the documentation that you have to back up your expenses, deductions and income; and find a tax attorney to represent you.

-Here are five way to entice the IRS to audit your return:
+Here are 5 reasons that the IRS may audit your return: